afriess/Laz_AVR_Lib/README.md

 # Laz_AVR_Lib

 ## Description
 A library for Lazarus (FPC) to be source compatible with arduino.
-With this library it is easier to convert sketches from Arduino to Lazarus
+With this library it is easier to convert sketches from Arduino to Lazarus.

+It is not perfrect and for study/learning, but working for me.

-## Sample
+## Samples

 ### Lazarus
+#### Blocking
     procedure setup;
     begin
       pinMode(ardLED_BUILTIN,ardOUTPUT); // Set internal LED to output.